lsst-uk/lsst-ir-fusion/dmu0/dmu0_HSC/readme.md

 https://hsc-release.mtk.nao.ac.jp/archive/filetree/pdr2_wide/

 The file structure within those directories should mirror the policy file in the obs_subaru package at the time of creation.
 We are aiming to mirror this file structure policy with obs_vista data.
+The full wide data set is ~17TB.